Spanish and Hispanic American Studies/Spanish (B.A.) (2 subjects)

 Related and consecutive/graduate programmes

-To start the degree programme, Spanish language proficiency is required at the B1 level of the Common European Framework of Reference for Languages (GER).
-This level of proficiency can be proved either by relevant documentary evidence or by passing our aptitude and orientation test.Details
+To begin your studies, you must have Spanish language skills at level B1 of the Common European Framework of Reference for Languages (CEFR).
+You have to prove proficiency before enrolling by submitting documentary evidence to the Seminar of Romance Philology or by passing our aptitude and orientation test

 - Winter semester only